Blessing-Kalanda/Microsoft-Excel-Project/README.md

 To ensure that the earlier highlighted questions are answered with ease, i made use of pivot tables to further summarize my dataset.

-Here is a glance at some of the pivot tables i created.
+Here is a glance at some of the pivot tables i created

 Each question will now be answered by the use of the pivot tabel created and subsequently visualized by the use of Pivot Charts.